 The Liberty Lady is the pride of Lake Blackshear Marina’s fleet, which consists of pontoon, fishing and ski boats available for rent.
 At 60 feet long, the Liberty Lady can take up to 50 passengers for anything from a dinner cruise to a wedding party on the water.

-Most visitors to Lake Blackshear Resort arrive by car as I did, since up river the Flint is fairly shallow.
+Whether you have your own boat, or just want one to rent one for a few hours, the Marina has what you need.
 The depths at Lake Blackshear’s river channel are deeper, up to 40 feet, so it’s a great place to put your boat in for various types of water sports.

 With 97 miles of shoreline that includes cypress flats, flooded timber, hidden coves and secret fishing holes, Lake Blackshear is a one of a kind destination for anglers, particularly those interested in pulling bass.
 Moving up to spawn in the spring on the cypress trees, by May the bass have moved on to the grass beds.
 Other popular catches include bream, crappie and catfish.